pandas-dev/pandas/doc/source/groupby.rst

 Group by: split-apply-combine
 *****************************

+GroupBy is a process involving the following stages

+ - **Splitting** the data into groups based on some criteria
+ - **Applying** a function to each group independently
+ - **Combining** the results into a data structure

+Of these, the split step is the most straightforward.
+In fact, in many situations you may simply wish to split the data set into groups and do something with those groups yourself.

 When we talk about *group by* operations, we are referring to performing operations on subsets of a data structure determined by some group membership